Beauty or Bondage

 Chinese Foot Binding

 This piece is made of Washi papers, set against a background of Chinese characters.
-The photogrqphs in the center are of Lotus shoes and an article that describes the practice.
-The prevalence and practice of foot-binding was popular in China for hundreds of years, primarily from the 1600’s to the mid 1900’s.
-Foot binding was considered a mark of feminine beauty, and a prerequisite for finding a husband, although it severely limited the mobility of women and created lifelong physical disabilities.
-By the early 1900’s 50% of all Chinese women, and 100% of those in the upper classes, had their feet bound.
-The ideal length for women’s feet was called “The Golden Lotus” and was about 4.3 inches.
-One cultural result of the practice was the decline in the art of women’s dance in China.
-In 1912 the practice was banned by the government although in many places in China it continued to be practiced into the 1950’s It continued, although against the law, into the 1990’s as evidenced by the fact that the last lotus shoe factory, which made lotus shoes for foot bound women, did not close until 1999.
+The photographs in the center are of Lotus shoes with an article that describes the practice.
+Foot-binding was popular in China for hundreds of years, primarily from the 1600’s to the mid 1900’s.
+It was considered a mark of feminine beauty, and a prerequisite for finding a husband, although it severely limited the mobility of women and created lifelong physical disabilities.
+The last lotus shoe factory, which made lotus shoes for foot bound women, closed in 1999.

 Dickies for Modesty